nagasaikallakuri/MobiStore/README.md

+# MobiStore

+This application is a website buit with React to shop the refurbished mobiles in online.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).